-As I had made this before I know that this cake doesn’t rise.
+As I had made this before I know that this fruit cake doesn’t rise.
 Normally I would be worried about a cake going so high up in the baking tray, but not for this classic Christmas cake.

 Now it takes about 4 and a half hours until it is ready, but it makes the kitchen smell divine!